Alumni, students and friends are invited to hear

 Professor Gene Nichol

-speak in Raleigh to promote his new book, "The Faces of Poverty in North Carolina: Stories from Our Invisible Citizens"(UNC Press, 2018).
-This event is hosted by NC Policy Watch.
+speak at McIntyre's Books in Pittsboro to promote his new book, "The Faces of Poverty in North Carolina: Stories from Our Invisible Citizens"(UNC Press, 2018).

 These are the faces of poverty in North Carolina: scores of homeless men, women, and children take refuge in makeshift camps, barely hidden in the woods near some of our most affluent neighborhoods.
 Hundreds wait in lines hours long to receive basic health care at underfunded free clinics.
 In large cities and small towns, children--especially children of color--rely on meals at their schools to keep hunger at bay, while parents struggle in jobs that fail to pay living wages.
 While many in the Tar Heel State enjoy unparalleled prosperity, those born into poverty have lower odds than ever of climbing the ladder of economic upward mobility.
 Today, more than 1.5 million North Carolinians live in poverty.
 More than one in five are children.
 Behind these sobering statistics are the faces of our fellow citizens.
 This book tells their stories.